drmargarido/image_handler/README.md

 ## Methods

+* __get_image(image_name, image_content)__
-* __get_image__ - Checks if the filename format is in the extensions whitelist, validates if the received image content has any content.
+Checks if the filename format is in the extensions whitelist, validates if the received image content has any content.
 Return nil in case of error, or in case of success a table with:
 ```lua
 {
     name = "Random generated name so it can be stored",